mrdoob/three.js/threejs/lessons/threejs-game.md

 }
 ```

-Above for each model we clone the `gltf.scene` we loaded and we parent that
+Above, for each model, we clone the `gltf.scene` we loaded and we parent that
 to a new `Object3D`.
 We need to parent it to another object because when
 we play animations the animation will apply animated positions to the nodes
 in the loaded scene which means we won't have control over those positions.